jhowardjr/hustle24/README.md

 # Hustle24.io

-A blog of Ideas, rants, and ocassionally something useful.
+A blog of Ideas, rants, and occasionally something useful.

 ## Getting Started